The Magic Traveling Whisky Box / object - installation design

 Special thanks to: Sullivans Cove Distillery, Lark Distillery, Mackey Whisky, Old Kempton Distillery, Killara Distillery and Launceston Whisky

-The idea started with the intention of breaking the barrier between speaker and listener or seller and buyer.
-Wouldn't it be wonderful if everyone could enjoy around a magic object filled with whisky? like the Spanish 'abanico' opens to keep you cool or the sculpture of 'O Tempo do Movimento' by Mary Vieira allows you to create different configurations, the Magic Box brings that excitement of discovery to the way whisky is shared and enjoyed, by the interaction with the ‘barrel’.
+The idea began with a desire to dissolve the barrier between speaker and listener, seller and buyer.
+What if everyone could gather around a magical object filled with whisky?
+Like the Spanish abanico (fan), which unfolds to cool the air, or O Tempo do Movimento by Mary Vieira, a sculpture that invites endless reconfiguration, the Magic Box brings the excitement of discovery to the ritual of sharing whisky.

 Next